 Le Moulin Rouge

-The Moulin Rouge is, of course, a famous and historic Parisian cabaret, located in Pigalle, Paris' red light district.
+The Moulin Rouge is, of course, a very famous and historic Parisian cabaret, located in Pigalle, Paris' red light district.
 The joint has been open since 1889, and you can still see a show there if you're willing to drop a couple hundred euros.

 The name Moulin Rouge means "red windmill" (very creative!).
 And there really was a giant elephant-shaped room in the courtyard back in the day, just like in the movie.